Anthony Rizzo Player Props: Yankees vs. Twins

-The New York Yankees, including Anthony Rizzo and his .730 slugging percentage over his past 10 games, battle starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+Anthony Rizzo, with a slugging percentage of .486 in his past 10 games -- including two home runs -- will be in action for the New York Yankees versus the Minnesota Twins, with Joe Ryan on the hill, April 25 at 7:40 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Blue Jays.
+He had a hitless performance in his previous game (0-for-4) against the Twins.

 Anthony Rizzo Game Info & Props vs. the Twins